zetanumbers/book/src/natural-aliasing.md

 Instead of picking memory regions at random, programmers rely on memory allocators to ensure their memory is generally unaliased.
 *Aliasing information is essential to develop a reasonable program*.

+Nonetheless I will immediately contradict myself there, but not really.
+You can absolutely define a reasonable subroutine working on aliased memory, although to do that, *you have to make it clear to the user what you are doing*.
+A part of that would be the understanding that `&Cell`s outside of the subroutine call aren't used until subroutine returns.

 [`GhostCell`]: https://plv.mpi-sws.org/rustbelt/ghostcell/

 ## Better `Send`